Ever wondered How to Steam a Frozen Cooked Alaskan King Crab Legs that you buy at Costco, Sam’s Club or any seafood store.

 2. I prefer to use a big tray instead of a steamer.
 You could use the steamer but you have to cut the legs in pieces which I don’t like doing.
 I like to steam the whole piece.

 3. Again, if using the steamer cut it into pieces so it fits.
 Check out my photo above and you’ll see that the steamer is not big enough for these legs.
-Add water and steam for at least 20 minutes if fully frozen.
-If already thawed, steam for at least 6 to 10 minutes.
+Add water and steam for at least 15-18 minutes or until warm if frozen.
+If already thawed, steam for at least 4 to 6 minutes.

 Here are the steps if using a big tray.

 1. Place the whole crab legs and bent the lower tip of the legs.
 Don’t cut it.
 The lower part of the leg is flexible that you can bent it.